vojkovic/ForgeGradle/README.md

 Minecraft mod development framework used by Forge and FML for the gradle build system

-Asbyth, the original maintainer of this repository, has disappeared of the internet since mid 2022.
+Asbyth, the original maintainer of this repository, has disappeared off the internet since mid 2022.

 Some Documentation:
 https://web.archive.org/web/20220616044533/https://gist.github.com/asbyth/ba2cd9b66925f2437bbcfcd884d60af7